 The Emergency Load Reduction Program (ELRP) by Pacific Gas

 Owners of Powerwalls will be able to choose to participate in the initiative to support grid stabilization and put an end to blackouts in California by using the virtual power plant.
-According to Tesla, participating in PG&E’s Emergency Load Reduction Program (ELRP) trial would allow individuals to help the grid while simultaneously receiving payment and keeping their energy security.
+According to Tesla, participating in PG&E’s Emergency Load Reduction Program (ELRP) trial would allow individuals to help the grid while simultaneously receiving payment and keeping their energy secure.

 This virtual power plant (VPP) initiative may apply to Tesla’s approximately 50,000 Powerwalls, representing a sizable energy capacity dispersed on the PG&E grid as needed.